harryw1248/Pareto-Weighted-Sum-Tuning/README.md

 # Pareto-Weighted-Sum-Tuning
 The Pareto-Weighted-Sum-Tuning (PWST) utilizes Learning-to-Rank Machine Learning to help solve Pareto (Multiobjective, Multicriteria) Optimization Problems.
+It was proposed and invented by Harry Wang during his time as an Undergraduate Researcher and Computer Science student at the University of Michigan-Ann Arbor, College of Engineering.
 This codebase utilizes PWST to run experiments with a sample user/decision-maker on an example stock-pricing dataset.

 # Pareto-Weighted-Sum-Tuning Abstract